Microsoft 365 Copilot vs. ChatGPT: Which Tool Fits Your Workflow?

 Introduction

-The conversation around Copilot vs ChatGPT has become increasingly relevant as both platforms have evolved far beyond simple AI assistants.
-Today, they represent two distinct approaches to artificial intelligence, each powered by next-generation models and designed for very different usage contexts, especially at the enterprise level.
+The conversation around Copilot vs. ChatGPT has become one of the most consequential technology decisions organizations face in 2026.
+Both platforms have evolved far beyond simple AI assistants, now representing two distinct approaches to enterprise AI, each powered by next-generation models and designed for very different usage contexts.

 ChatGPT, now powered by GPT-5.2 with Instant, Thinking, and Pro tiers, is a versatile conversational AI built for creative writing, coding assistance, research, and complex problem-solving across domains.
-With over 800 million weekly active users and enterprise adoption growing eightfold year over year, it has established itself as a widely adopted AI productivity platform.
+ChatGPT is approaching 1 billion weekly active users, handles 2.5 billion prompts per day, and ranks #10 globally on Cloudflare Radar, the only AI platform in the top 20.
+OpenAI’s annualized revenue exceeded $25 billion by February 2026.

 Powered by GPT-5 and GPT-5.2 through Azure OpenAI and enhanced by the Work IQ intelligence layer, Copilot functions like a contextual coworker, understanding organizational data, documents, and workflows to automate tasks and support day-to-day business operations.